Carl Elliott: Death and legacy

 After Elliott's defeat, he slipped into political obscurity, having spent his congressional pension on the failed gubernatorial bid.
 He resumed practicing law, writing books about local history, producing columns and book reviews for area newspapers, and publishing books by local authors.
 His books include five volumes of Annals of Northwest Alabama, a history of Red Bay, Alabama, and seven volumes on the history of area coal miners.

 In 1982 he was awarded American Library Association Honorary Membership.

-In 1990, Elliott received new recognition of his achievements when he became the first recipient of the John F. Kennedy Profile in Courage Award; the second in 1991 was U.S. Representative Charles Weltner, another civil rights advocate from Georgia.
+In 1990, Elliott received new recognition of his achievements when he became the first recipient of the John F. Kennedy Profile in Courage Award; the second in 1991 was U.S. Representative Charles Weltner, a civil rights advocate from Georgia.
 In the twilight of his life, he received long-sought vindication when he was able to travel to Boston, Massachusetts, to accept the award from then U.S. Senator Edward M. Kennedy.
 His autobiography, The Cost of Courage: The Journey of An American Congressman, written with journalist Michael D'Orso and published in 1992, was reprinted by the University of Alabama Press.

 A one-hour television special, Conscience of a Congressman: The Life and Times of Carl Elliott, was produced as an episode of The Alabama Experience documentary series by the University of Alabama Center for Public Television & Radio.
 Only weeks before her death, the ailing Jacqueline Kennedy Onassis watched "Conscience of a Congressman."
 She had met Elliott when he had served in Congress with her husband.
 Mrs. Onassis was also the editor of Elliott's memoirs.
 In a letter to Elliott, she wrote that the power of the program "was going to be in what it does to young people."